tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 reusable bits of code can really make working on any application so much easier.
 Give it a try and you&#8217;ll find that building out a library of these types of components is extremely rewarding and in general, it will make you a better developer.
+And if you don&#8217;t have the time to roll your own, I hope you&#8217;ll at least research some widget-based frameworks and begin to "think reusable" when faced with a UI problem.

 I&#8217;ve tried to lay out what I think is a template for simple, but powerful components so that you can go forth and widgetize all of your UI.